evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 You can choose between two sound systems for the Volvo EX30 Single Motor:

-- **High Performance:**: Features eight speakers and delivers a maximum output of 200 watts.
+- **High Performance:** Features eight speakers and delivers a maximum output of 200 watts.
-- **Harman Kardon Premium Sound:**: Features 13 speakers and delivers a maximum output of 1040 watts.
+- **Harman Kardon Premium Sound:** Features 13 speakers and delivers a maximum output of 1040 watts.

 Additionally, the model includes 4 USB-C connections as standard.